neocortical/gsoup/README.md

 This package is in Alpha and may change.
 Comments, feature requests, bug reports, pull requests all welcome!

-Gsoup ignores XMl namespaces and is only useful for HTML sanitization.
+Gsoup ignores XML namespaces and is only useful for HTML sanitization.
 It relies on Go's x/net/html package, which is not officially part of the Go language, although I hope it is canonized soon.

 Version 0.4.0